MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-workbook.md

 The **Update status** group for quality updates contains the following items:

-- **Update states for all security releases**: Chart containing the number of devices in a specific state for security updates.
-Possible states include:
+- **Update states for all security releases**: Chart containing the number of devices in a specific state, such as installing, for security updates.
-   - Installed
-   - Installing
-   - Offering
-   - Canceled
 - **Update states for the latest security releases**: Chart containing the number of devices in a specific state for the most recent security update.
 - **Update alerts for all security releases**: Chart containing the count of active errors and warnings for security updates.